Varric Tethras: In Dragon Age II

 Eventually, Varric's spy network discovers Bartrand has returned to Kirkwall and is staying in a mansion in Hightown.
 Varric enlists Hawke's aid in paying Bartrand a visit, starting the quest Family Matter.
 Yet when they arrive at the mansion, Varric discovers that Bartrand's guards have turned crazed and hostile.
 After plowing through all the enemies, Hawke and Varric discover Hugin, the last surviving servant of the household.
 He reveals that after Bartrand left Varric and Hawke to die in the abandoned thaig, he started hearing voices, claiming the lyrium idol was 'singing' to him.
 Even after selling it, Bartrand can still hear the idol and is eventually driven mad by it.
 He tortures the servants by cutting pieces off them to help them 'hear the song'.
 Bartrand also feeds the guards lyrium, which makes them go insane.
 Hugin begs Varric and Hawke to give a quick and merciful death to anything still alive in Bartrand's study.
 Varric and Hawke's party proceed to fight off Bartrand and his remaining crazed guards.
 Once Bartrand is defeated, Varric tries to talk to him, but it becomes clear that Bartrand is crazy – he recognizes his brother and requests he help him find the idol again before talking to someone or something in his head.
 Varric could be persuaded to kill Bartrand, or spare him as his descent into madness is punishment enough.

 When the conflict between Kirkwall's mage and templar organisations comes to a head following the destruction of the Kirkwall Chantry by one of Hawke's companions, the rebel mage Anders, Varric will side with Hawke regardless of which faction the player chooses to support.
 Varric leaves Kirkwall with Hawke at the end of the game; however, he later returned.
 Cassandra Pentaghast, a Seeker of the Chantry, travels there to interrogate him on the Chantry's behalf, believing that Hawke is the only hope of stopping the war between the mages and the Chantry.
 He tells her the Champion's story in full, though he exaggerates on some details.
 At the end of the interrogation, Varric informs Cassandra that he does not know where Hawke is, though he very much doubts that the Champion is dead.
 Cassandra thanks him and allows him to leave.

 He later wrote and published a book called The Tale of the Champion, about the rise of his close friend Hawke and their involvement in the Kirkwall Rebellion.

 In Dragon Age: Inquisition

-"Thedas knows him primarily as a storyteller, but Varric is first and foremost extremely loyal.
-He tells stories to rewrite events he's lived through and make them less senseless, the people in them more inspirational, and to drag some meaning out of the mess that surrounds people he cares about.
-It doesn't always work.
-But at least he's turned Cassandra into a Hawke fan.
-That's something."